aryanbhajanka/Visuafy/README.md

 # Visuafy
-Visuafy is a flask based visualiser and remote for Spotify which provides playback controls and different themes to choose from.
+**About: **Visuafy is a flask based visualiser and remote for Spotify which provides playback controls and different themes to choose from.

 **Screenshots:**